ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 # **ScTemplate API**

+> This documentation is correct for only versions of sc-machine that >= 0.9.0.

 Sc-templates is a very powerful mechanism to work with semantic network (graph).
 You can generate and search any constructions using sc-templates.